Back to Blog

 How Much Does Condo Association Insurance Cost in Florida?
 (2026 Guide)

-Ricardo Alonso|Founder, Atesa Risk AdvisorsMarch 13, 202613 min read
+Ricardo Alonso|Founder, Atesa Risk AdvisorsMarch 13, 202616 min read

 How Much Does Condo Association Insurance Cost in Florida?
 (2026 Guide)

-What Florida Condo Association Insurance Actually Costs
+How Much Does Condo Association Insurance Actually Cost?

-If you're a condo board member, property manager, or association treasurer in Florida, you already know that insurance is one of the largest line items in your budget.
-What you may not know is exactly how much your association should be paying — and whether you're overpaying compared to similar buildings in your region.
+If you are a condo board member, property manager, or association treasurer in Florida, insurance is one of the largest line items in your budget.
+The question every board asks at budget season is straightforward: how much should we be paying, and are we overpaying compared to similar buildings?

-We analyzed actual Florida commercial property policies, Citizens Property Insurance rate filings, and regulatory data from the Florida Office of Insurance Regulation to answer the question every board asks at budget season: how much does condo association insurance cost in Florida?
+We analyzed actual Florida commercial property policies, Citizens Property Insurance Corporation rate filings, American Coastal Insurance Company (ACIC) investor data, and regulatory filings from the Florida Office of Insurance Regulation (OIR) to answer that question with real numbers.

 How Commercial Condo Insurance Premiums Are Calculated